PyMoDAQ/pymodaq_plugins_spectrum_instrumentation/README.rst

 This package is related to the `Spectrum Instrumentation <https://spectrum-instrumentation.com/>`__ company.

-This plugin was created with a model M2p.5936-x4 .
+This plugin was created with a model M2p.5933-x4 .
+Also implemented for M2p.5936-x4 .

 Viewer1D
 ++++++++